Gairsain: Climate

-Gairsain is situated at an elevation of 1650 metres, and as a result, the climate of the area is largely dependent on its high altitude.
+Gairsain has a subtropical highland climate (Cwb) under the Köppen climate classification.
+The city is situated at an elevation of 1650 metres, and as a result, the climate of the area is largely dependent on its high altitude.
 The annual average range of temperature is around 15 °C. In summers the maximum temperature is around 26 °C while the minimum temperature is around 16 °C. The winter temperature, however, hovers between 12 and 7 °C. Skies are heavily clouded during the monsoon months and for short spells when the region is affected by the passage of western disturbances.
 During the rest of the year the skies are generally clear to lightly clouded.
 There is snowfall in the months of January and February.
 The snowfall is usually between 5 and 120 cm, and the snow accumulates for a day or two.

 The average annual rainfall occurring in the town is 1435 mm.
-Most of the rainfall occurs during the period between June to September when 70 to 80 percent of the annual precipitation is accounted for.
+Most of the rainfall occurs during the period between June and September when 70 to 80 percent of the annual precipitation is accounted for.
 Its location on the southern slopes of the outer Himalayas allows the monsoon currents to enter through the valley.
 The effectiveness of the rains is, among others, related to low temperature which means less evapotranspiration from the surrounding forests and vegetation cover – indicating that the soil moisture in the area is well preserved.
 The relative humidity is moderately high during the monsoon season around 60 percent but the unpleasant effect is offset by the winds which make it less oppressive.
 During the winter months the humidity increases towards the afternoon generally.
 The driest part of the year is the pre monsoon period when the humidity may drop to 35 percent during the afternoon.